moti-malka/docker-java/README.md

-# Simple project to demostation deploy java application to k8s using helm.
+# Simple project to deploy java application to k8s.

 ### browse to `http://20.73.226.249/demo/`